abundo/dnsmgr/README.md

   - if the nameserver is using an older python version, run DNSMGR on another machine and modifying the nameserver over SSH

+Format and available options in the record file can be found in the records-example.com file.

 # Installation and setup